 With both parties thinking the other misled them.

 Example Case Study

 The worst case I’ve experienced was when assumptions had been made about a small firm tech firm during acquisition.
 It was only two hundred staff, so the management guesstimated the tech based on a few answers from management.

-Post deal, it turned out to have a huge tech, complicated tech stack and the two-three month integration quadrupled.
+Post-deal, it turned out to have a huge tech, complicated tech stack and the two-month integration quadrupled.

-In that situation, everyone was under immense pressure and always on the back foot.
+Everyone was under immense pressure and always on the back foot in that situation.

 - The buying firm’s CIO had to explain why integration was constantly delayed to the board.

 - The target firm’s management wasn’t trusted.
 As it was assumed, they didn’t disclose everything during DD (The reality is, they were not asked).

 - They ended up spending a fortune on consultants.

 Leading to a high level of ‘them and us’.
 Additional expense – the three-month integration project took nine.
 And generally, a very unhappy place to work.